Dracula-DAO/cardano-devnet/README.md

 The project includes several additional features in addition to a locally running node:

-* Live monitor - a terminal-based monitor script that shows high-level transaction information for confirmed transactions, as well as realtime pending transactions in the mempool.
+* Live monitor - a terminal-based monitor script that shows high-level transaction information for the last confirmed transaction, as well as real-time pending transactions in the mempool.

 <img src="./docs/images/devnet_monitor.png" width="700px"/>

-* Lightweight indexer - a filesystem indexer built to store chain history in human readable (json) format in a filesystem directory using symlinks to optimize storage.
+* Lightweight indexer - a filesystem indexer built to store chain history in human-readable (json) format in a filesystem directory using symlinks where possible to optimize storage.
 This is perfect for development because you can start the devnet, run some tests, then stop the devnet and debug using the indexed database and built-in explorer.
-This also allows you to peruse the database using standard filesystem cli tools:
+This also allows you to peruse the database using standard filesystem cli tools.

 ```
 $ cat db/transactions/41a818da0864ba9f4552af75c943b564870db652c99ea1e31d90e2745edb9b57/tx